darklang/roadmap/src/framework/analysis-and-traces.md

 # Traces / analysis / tests

-* Dark feels unsafe to users.
-We need to add ways
+* Dark feels unsafe to users
-* record and places where the
 * size of traces is out of control
 * when moving around the editor, we don't stay in the same trace
+* nothing works if you don't have traces

 ### Storage of traces